maxtaco/oneshallpass/README.md

 ### How secure is this?

 If you use the <a href="https://oneshallpass.com/pp.html">suggested passphrase generation tool</a>, and the default security setting, your password will require in expectation 2^(58+7-1) = 2^64 calls to HMAC-SHA512 to crack.
+That is, the passphrase generator gives 58 bits of entropy, 1SP's iterative hashing scheme requires 2^7 calls to HMAC-SHA512 to test a passphrase, but on average, a cracker only needs to exhaust half of the search space to find your passphase (hence the 2^-1 factor).
+Further, recall each invocation of HMAC-SHA512 requires two invocations of SHA-512, meaning an expected 2^65 calls to SHA-512 are required to crack your password.

-Recall each call to HMAC-SHA512 takes two calls to SHA-512, meaning an expected 2^65 calls to SHA-512 are required to crack your password.
+The Bitcon system [\{#bitcoin#\}] can help us put a monetary value on the cost of computing a hash.
+After all, an adversary can either spend cycles mining bitcoins or cracking your passphrase.
+So cracking your passphrase has a real, quantifiable opportunity cost.
+Also, the Bitcoin system uses SHA-1 rather than SHA-512; the latter is more expensive to compute, so the estimates that follow are conservative understatements.

-We can use Bitcoin economics to convert hash calls to dollars.
-This is a conservative estimate since SHA-512 is more expensive than SHA-1 to compute.
-As of 25 July 2012, the Bitcoin difficulty rate is 1866391.3050032, meaning it takes 2^31*1866391.3 hashes on average to to get a Bitcoin unit, which is 50 Bitcoins, each of which is worth about $8.52 dollars.
+As of 25 July 2012, the Bitcoin difficulty rate is 1866391.3050032, meaning it takes 2^31*1866391.3 hashes on average to get a Bitcoin unit, which is 50 Bitcoins, each of which is worth about $8.52 dollars.
 So a conservative estimate is that a call to SHA1 costs about 50*8.52/(2^31*1866391.3) dollars, or roughly 2^(-43) dollars.
 So your password will require 2^(65-43) = 2^22 or roughly $4 million
 to crack.

-If you want better security, you can choose a 5-word passphrase, which will conservatively take about $100 billion to crack.
+If you want better security, you can choose a 5-word passphrase, which will conservatively cost about $100 billion to crack.

 ### Why shouldn't I dial up the security parameter to 10 or 16?